babynus/projeqtor/projeqtor/docs/user/PlanningElements.rst

 * On the parent project screen, you can view the children in the subproject section.
 * Then, the projects may not be real projects, but just organizational breakdown corresponding to an organization.

+.. rubric:: Project type

+There are 3 types of projects which are not managed in the same way.

+* Operational projects for work planning,
+* Administrative projects for recording unavailability
+* Template projects which will serve as models to be recovered.

+See: :ref:`project type<project_type>`

 .. rubric:: Fix planning